unosquare/tubular/README.md

 # Tubular

-A set of [AngularJS](https://angularjs.org/) directives and C# classes designed to rapidly build modern web applications.
+A set of <a href="https://angularjs.org/" target="_blank">AngularJS</a> directives and C# classes designed to rapidly build modern web applications.
 Tubular features a fully templateable grid with lots of features such as server-side pagination, multi-column sorting and filtering, built-in export to CSV, and in-line editing of rows via templates.

 ## Dependencies